Zagreb in 1 Day

 Museum of Broken Relationships – Divorce Day Mad Dwarf

-The Museum of Broken Relationships is open daily from 9 am, closing at 9 pm (or 10 pm between June and September).
+The Museum of Broken Relationships is open daily from 9 am until 9 pm (10 pm between June and September).
 Entry costs €7.

 St Mark’s Church